NicoHerbig/MMPE/README.md

     - inform the speech service if a fixation happened on the currently edited target view, so that simplified multi-modal commands can be executed.
 In the image above, the yellow circle on the target shows the last fixation, and the yellow highlighted word the word that this fixation was mapped to.
     - memorize and visualize the last fixation on the source and target to help the translator find where s/he left off.
 In the image above, the yellow circle on the source is such a fixation.

+Naturally, the implementation with a python file being launched on the server requires the server to run on the same machine that you run the front-end on.
+For studies this is fine, so we saved ourselves some effort here.
+In a proper client-server architecture, you would need to move the eye tracker integration into browser plugins.

 ## Notes regarding speech and multi-modal functionality <a name="speech-and-multi-modal"></a>
 ![Before Speech Command](/assets/imgs/speechBefore.png)